Immersive theater

+Paul Sills left Second City in 1965 to form the Game Theater, where he coached improvisational techniques of his mother, Viola Spolin, in performance, and audience participation was encouraged.

 In choose-your-own-adventure theater, agency is given to the audience to participate in changing the narrative while the performance is taking place.
 Bespoke theater, invented by Fondudes, extends participation to pre-production so each show is customized per audience at script level.
 Modern forms of immersive theater have a wide range of definitions, all based upon the degree and type of engagement found between actors and their audience.
 There has been considerable debate among critics concerning these definitions of interaction, at the heart of which are concepts such as audience influence, participation, social constructs and roles, and involvement, all depending on the degree of involvement needed for the works progression.
 Although many critics argue that all art incorporates a certain level of collaboration between its creator and its viewer, immersive theater differs in that audience members are expected to play some level of an active role in the creative process of the work.
 Immersive theater can take many forms depending on the degree of involvement of the audience, ranging from open acknowledgment of the audience's presence, to the audience's complete freedom of choice in determining the narrative.

-Interactivity in immersive theater is most successful when the appropriate balance of creative freedom of the audience members and narrative structures placed upon them exists.

 Context

-Scholarly analysis of immersive theater is often Eurocentric: three main steps are often identified for creating an immersive and participatory theater experience:
+Three main steps are often identified for creating an immersive and participatory theater experience: